Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 5. a powerlifter who performs single-effort events: sets 3-5, repetitions 1-2, rest interval: 2-5min, intensity: 80-90% of 1RM (one-repetition max)

-6. A client who wants to lose weight, but a bit apprehensive about muscular training of "getting big": explain the average adults muscle-tissue loss of 5 lb per decade, and how resistance training can help her restore list muscle and raising resting metablism.
+6. A client who wants to lose weight, but a bit apprehensive about muscular training of "getting big": explain the average adults' muscle-tissue loss of 5 lb per decade, and how resistance training can help her restore lost muscle and raise resting metabolism.

 ## Components of a Muscular-Training Session.

-- Warm-up: 5-10 minutes, lightweight, take into account all planes of motion.
+- Warm-up (active proprioceptors, improve balance and coordination, increase blood flow, enhance the elasticity of connective tissues): 5-10 minutes, lightweight, take into account all planes of motion.
 Focus on the movement patterns planned for the rest of the workout.

-- Conditioning: frequency, duration, intensity, and modality.
+- Conditioning: client goals, frequency, duration, intensity, rest intervals, and modality.

 - Cool-down: stress reduction, return heart rate to resting levels, and initiate relation and the recovery process.